Science - Nature - Cosmology - Muses and More

 Although there is a current view of how many galaxies there are, and how many stars the Universe contains, it seems pointless writing it here as the numbers increase regularly and it is certain that the vastness will continue to reveal more and more.
 Suffice to say, there are hundreds of billions of galaxies in the known Universe, each containing hundreds of billions of stars – mind boggling!

-There are numerous theories about the origins of the Universe but the Big Bang, as a single explosion, as the originating cause of the Universe, is mostly accepted.
+There are numerous theories about the origins of the Universe but the Big Bang, as a single moment, as the originating cause of the Universe, is mostly accepted.
 What happened just after (...and before), is the subject of lively investigation.
 NASA describe an explosion reaching temperatures of possibly 10 billion degrees, causing space and time, energy and matter to be propelled at an impossible speed, causing an equally, seemingly impossible, expansion of the Universe – a near instantaneous emergence of existence.
 ‘Why’ the Big Bang, that spark of existence, happened is out of reach of any science – a true mystery, in keeping with many of the old and newer creation stories, myths and scriptures.

 What happened just after the Big Bang, and evolution of the Universe since, is a subject of investigation for the cosmologists.
 What many agree upon is an afterglow appeared around 380,000 years after the Big Bang.
 This afterglow has been called the Cosmic Microwave Background, CMB – first discovered in the 1960’s.
 The CMB shows up in the microwave part of the electromagnetic spectrum and so can’t be seen with the naked eye.
 If it could be seen it would show up as a uniform light in every part of the Universe.
 This is thought to be the oldest light in the Universe.